Alternate Investments is covered in a relatively short reading, so mastering this topic is an efficient way of boosting your exam score.

 CFA Level I Alternative Investments Questions

 The Level I CFA Program exam consists of 180 standalone, multiple-choice questions, so 9-14 of the questions on the Level I CFA exam will be dedicated to Alternative Investments.
-To help you prepare for these questions, Wiley CFA exam prep courses break the information down into engaging, bite-sized lessons so you can learn everything you need to know without getting overwhelmed.
+To help you prepare for these questions, UWorld CFA exam prep courses break the information down into engaging, bite-sized lessons so you can learn everything you need to know without getting overwhelmed.
 To make sure you’ve really grasped the core concepts, you’ll want to make time for lots of practice questions.

 Start studying today with the best CFA Courses and study materials on the market.

 Key fact: Most Alternative Investments study sessions will be qualitative in nature, but you could still get a question asking you to calculate hedge fund fees.
-So, make sure to be prepared for those.
+So, make sure to be prepared for those.Hint: UWorld can help you strike a balance between qualitative and quantitative study prep for this topic, so you’re not caught off guard.

 How to Approach Hedge Fund Investments